 Interviewed for the Financial Times featurette 24th March 2019 (YouTube).

-‘How capturing CO2 from air can combat climate change’ [2.50 – 3.14 seconds] “At present, there is no market for carbon dioxide removal, so the big question is, how do we generate a market from a standing start?”
+‘How capturing CO2 from air can combat climate change’ [2.50 – 3.14 seconds] Mark said….“At present, there is no market for carbon dioxide removal, so the big question is, how do we generate a market from a standing start?”